 MTBE is highly soluble in water and can be carried great distances from where it is leaked.
 It leaked from gas stations, junkyards, underground storage tanks and pipe fittings, according to the state, which banned the additive as of January 2007.
 Bordvick said Tosco made MTBE-free gasoline because of evidence that the additive could harm groundwater.

 “We wanted to demonstrate that, should regulations change to allow everyone to do this, it could be done,” Bordvick said.
 “There were significant monies to be spent, but it was doable.”
 Tosco is now a unit of ConocoPhillips Co.
-(COP)
+(COP:US)

 New Hampshire has said that it could cost about $818 million to test, monitor and clean its groundwater.
 It’s seeking damages based on the number of contaminated wells and on ExxonMobil’s market share of gasoline sold in the state during the period covered by the lawsuit.
 Based on an estimate that the company’s share was about 30 percent, New Hampshire could ask the jury for an award of $245 million.